-The Sioux Quartzite at Sioux Falls, South Dakota is a Proterozoic quartzite.
-You can see the quartzite in areas around the falls.
-The rock marveled us more than the actual falls themselves.
+Our first leg of the trip brought us through Sioux Falls, South Dakota, where were stopped to view the falls.
+The Sioux Quartzite in Sioux Falls, South Dakota is a Proterozoic quartzite.
+You can see the quartzite in areas around the falls and the rock marveled us more than the falls themselves

 We drove into town.
 All the homes were older and some, rather run down.
 We ran into a nice old grain elevator that caught my eye, but no hotels.